yanglonggroup/pycalphad_tutorial/README.md

 # pycalphad_tutorial
-This is a tutorial for learning pycalphad
+This is a tutorial for learning [pycalphad](https://github.com/pycalphad)

+The binder environment is at: